Reformed Church of New Paltz Records

 Collection Description

-Types of records are widely scattered within the registers, but fall into several categories: vital records (memberships/baptisms/marriages); consistory records; ministerial records; records of church pew sales and church construction/repair; and miscellaneous financial records.
+Types of records are widely scattered within the registers, but fall into several categories: vital records (memberships/baptisms/marriages/deaths); consistory records; ministerial records; records of church pew sales and church construction/repair; and miscellaneous financial records.
 These categories are discussed in detail below.
-There are significant date gaps in all the categories, but many important events in the history of the church are documented.
+There are significant date gaps in all categories, but many important events in the history of the church are documented.

 Vital Records

+Baptisms.
 Vital records make up the majority of the First Register and include primarily baptisms, intermingled with a few marriages, membership records, and deaths/burials – dating from 1683 to 1702 overall.
 The volume also includes two baptisms dated July 6, 1718, recorded in Dutch.
 Other than this exception, baptismal records from 1702 to 1729 are not recorded in the church registers.
 It is likely that some members had their children baptized in the Kingston church during that time.

+Marriages.
 Only scattered marriage records appear in the First Register.
 Prior to 1733 it is likely that some members were married in the Kingston church.
 Several marriages within the time period in the transcribed records of Kingston Dutch Reformed Church note that the parties resided “in the Pals” [New Paltz].
 [6] Marriages are recorded more consistently beginning in 1733 in the Second Register.
 They appear there through 1765, with a gap between 1742 and 1745.
 Marriages from 1765 to 1815 are recorded in the Third Register, with a gap between 1803 and 1808.
 Marriages appear again in the Sixth Register beginning in February 1817 and continue through January 1844.
 They pick up again in the Ninth Register in June 1849 and continue through August 1882.
 Two marriages for the Conferentie Church dating from 1768 and 1769 appear in its register.

 Consistory Records